2019 Vault Rankings

 General Mills is a true industrial powerhouse, and a great place to launch a career.

-General Mills is high in the ranks of consumer packaged goods companies.
+General Mills is high in the ranks of consumer-packaged goods companies.
 Some of its #1 and #2 market-leading brands include Betty Crocker dessert mixes, Gold Medal flour, Pillsbury cookie dough, and Yoplait yogurt.
-It competes with
+It competes with Kellogg to be the top cereal maker with a brand arsenal that includes Kix, Chex, Cheerios, Lucky Charms, and Wheaties.
+While most of the firm's sales come from the US, General Mills is working to extend the reach and position of its brands globally and has facilities across five major continents.
+General Mills also owns the Haagen-Dazs ice cream brand in the US.

-The company boasts offices and manufacturing facilities in more than 30 countries.
-It divides its business into three segments.
-The majority of the firm's sales come from US Retail, which includes seven US-focused divisions that market Big G cereals like Cheerios, packaged meals such as Hamburger Helper, the Pillsbury and Yoplait brands, snacks like Nature Valley granola bars, baking products such as Betty Crocker, and
+The majority of the firm's sales (about 60%) come from North America Retail, which markets cereals like Cheerios, packaged meals such as Hamburger Helper, the Pillsbury and Yoplait brands, snacks like Nature Valley granola bars, baking products such as Betty Crocker, a subsidiary that offers organic brands Cascadian Farm and Muir Glen.

-General Mills' smallest business segment, Convenience Stores & Foodservice, delivers baking mixes and flour to bakeries and grocery store bakeries; branded cereals, snacks, backed goods, and yogurt to schools, restaurants, and hotels; and a variety of products to convenience stores and vending machines.
+Convenience Stores & Foodservice generates about 10% of sales and delivers baking mixes and flour to bakeries and grocery store bakeries; branded cereals, snacks, backed goods, and yogurt to schools, restaurants, and hotels; and a variety of products to convenience stores and vending machines.

-U.S. Retail accounted for about 60% of the company's net sales in fiscal 2016 (May year end) and the International segment, 28%.
-The remainder was accounted for by Convenience Stores & Foodservice.
+U.S. Retail accounted for about 75% of the company's net sales in fiscal 2020 (May year-end) and the International segment, nearly 25%.

 General Mills sells its products in more than 100 countries throughout North America, Latin America, Europe, the Middle East, Asia, and Australia.
-The US is its largest market, accounting for 72% of sales.
-Europe is next, contributing about 12%.
+The US is its largest market, accounting for about 75% of sales.

-In addition to its consolidated operations, the company has a 50% stake in two strategic joint ventures that manufacture and market food products sold in more than 130 countries worldwide.
+In addition to its consolidated operations, the company has about 50% stake in two strategic joint ventures that manufacture and market food products sold in more than 130 countries worldwide.

-The company operates 59 facilities for the production of a wide variety of food products.
-Of these facilities, 30 are located in the US (1 of which is leased), 6 in the Asia/Pacific region (2 of which are leased), 4 in Canada (2 of which are leased), 10 in Europe/Australia, and 9 in South and Central America and Mexico.
+The company operates more than 45 facilities for the production of a wide variety of food products.
+Of these facilities, about 25 are located in the US, less than 5 in the Greater China region, and in Canada, about 10 in Europe/Australia, and in Latin America.

 Sales and Marketing

-The company's primary customers include grocery stores, mass merchandisers, membership club stores, natural food chains, commercial and non-commercial foodservice distributors and operators, as well as restaurants, convenience stores, and drug, dollar, and discount chains.
+General Mills' primary customers are grocery stores, mass merchandisers, membership club stores, natural food chains, commercial and non-commercial foodservice distributors and operators, in addition to restaurants, convenience stores, and drug, dollar, discount chains, and pet stores.
+Wal-Mart accounts for about 20% of the company's net sales and is General Mills' largest customer.

 Minneapolis, MN 55426-1348